 - To make the eyes moon-shaped press the end of the pastry tip into each dark circle cutting off a small oval piece from each circle.

 - Also, use the pastry tip to cut a nose out of the peach color for each child.
-Pinch off small pieces of dark modeling chocolate, roll them into very thin logs to create the smiles.
+Pinch off small pieces of dark modeling chocolate, and roll them into very thin logs to create the smiles.

 - Cut that shape out then cut an oval out of the center of it.